datakund/tutorials/twitter_login_cookies.rst

 * **Step2:** Click on the Datakund extension, to minimise the extension bar.

-    * Lets go to https://twitter.com/i/flow/login (linkedin signup page), before training the bot.
+    * Lets go to https://twitter.com/i/flow/login (twitter signup page), before training the bot.

 .. image:: 121.png